July 8, 2025

 Introduced in 2018, Amazon IPI helps you measure the health of your inventory.

 It takes into account the number of units in your inventory.
-Having low units of inventory can lead to being out of stock causing you to lose sales.
+Having low units of inventory can lead to being out of stock, causing you to lose sales.
 On the other hand, having too much inventory will lead to increased storage costs.

 The Inventory Performance Index score ranges from 0 to 1000.
 With Amazon IPI, you can effectively track your inventory and ensure you have the right products in stock.
 It will also help you avoid lost sales and excess costs.

-How to find Amazon IPI Score
+How to find your Amazon IPI Score

 You can easily view and monitor your Amazon IPI score from your dashboard in your Amazon Seller Central account.
 Simply go to your Seller Central account, and click on Inventory > Inventory Planning > Performance to view your IPI score.